istgaips/invite/views/game.md

 So the motivation underlying the INVITE framework is to allow researchers to be able to deploy, without difficulty, experiments where hypothesis, regarding the behaviour of individuals as well as of artificial intelligence agents and their interactions, can be tested.
 The possibility to have virtual and human agents interacting in the same platform is one of the advantages of this framework.
 For instance, it is possible to reduce significantly the cost of experiments, with a high number of participants with virtual agents.
 Moreover, virtual agents also allow the experimenter to have a greater degree of control over the experiment, by configuring the behaviour of the virtual participants prior to the experiment.

-The goal of the INVITE framework is, therefore, to stand as a usable research tool, allowing an efficient parametrization of a large spectrum of public goods experiments for virtual and human participants, in a 3D environment.
+The goal of the INVITE framework is, therefore, to stand as a usable research tool, allowing an efficient parametrization of a large spectrum of public goods experiments for virtual and human participants, in a 3D environment.</h6>

 <p></p>